Keep Your Hunting And Fishing Privileges If You Face Charges

 Violations of hunting and fishing regulations may not seem like serious charges, but they can affect your rights for a long time.
 If convicted of a serious violation or multiple smaller violations, you could even lose your hunting and fishing privileges permanently.

-At Clark & Jones, Attorneys at Law, LLC, we work with hunters, fishers, outfitters, guides and hikers who face criminal or administrative charges regarding game regulations.
-Our attorney Elden Pennington is an avid hunter himself.
+At Clark, Jones & Ruyle, LLC, we work with hunters, fishers, outfitters, guides and hikers who face criminal or administrative charges regarding game regulations.
+Our attorney Elden Ruyle is an avid hunter himself.
 He has gained valuable knowledge of how to handle these cases, taking steps such as presenting mitigating evidence to the game commission or appealing the game commissioner’s ruling, if necessary.

 What Are Some Common Game Violations?